sysvinit/oops/README.md

 a combined JAR file containing all dependency classes under `target/oops-unified.jar`.

-Oops is still under development, so the DBus API is not documented at this time, however it is presently in production use by [Adélie Linux](https://www.adelielinux.org) as part of their server monitoring infrastructure.
+The DBus API is not documented at this time.
+Oops was originally developed for use as part of the [Adélie Linux](https://www.adelielinux.org) project's monitoring infrastructure, however as I'm no longer contributing to Adélie, I haven't done any work on Oops since then.

 ## Licence